-When Patrick is outside the lab, he enjoys spending his time in the mountains, climbing, biking, skiing, and volunteering at the Calgary Folk Music Festival.
+When Patrick is outside the lab, he enjoys spending his time in the mountains, climbing, biking, skiing, and volunteering.